Living In Dubai: An EscapeArtist Quick Take

 Shopping in Dubai is a must, as its huge malls offer the best brands offered worldwide.
 And if you want to ski inside, visit an aquarium or watch a movie, you are at the right place in those malls.

-Other places to see are the Burj Khalifa, the world’s tallest building, Dubai’s Wadi Water Park or you can enjoy golf, dune bashing, go on a balloon ride over the Arabian desert or just enjoy Dubai’s nightlife with international stars performing life on stage.
+Other places to see are the Burj Khalifa, the world’s tallest building, Dubai’s Wadi Water Park or you can enjoy golf, dune bashing, go on a balloon ride over the Arabian desert or just enjoy Dubai’s nightlife with international stars performing live on stage.

 Investing In Dubai

 Foreign investors are very attracted to Dubai due to its various free zones.
 There are more than 20 Free Zones operating in Dubai, each one designed around one or more business industry categories.
-Foreign-owned businesses are offered a business licenses by the free zone authority within those categories and owners get 100% ownership, tax exemptions and office or warehouse facilities.
+Foreign-owned businesses are offered a business license by the free zone authority within those categories and owners get 100% ownership, tax exemptions, and office or warehouse facilities.

 Retiring In Dubai

-At first site Dubai seems like the ideal place to retire, especially if you have been living in Dubai for awhile.
-It has a stable economy, attractive tax-free returns are promised on investments and there are no taxes on pensions, rental income, capital gains, inheritances or property transfers.
+At first sight, Dubai seems like the ideal place to retire, especially if you have been living in Dubai for a while.
+It has a stable economy, attractive tax-free returns are promised on investments and there are no taxes on pensions, rental income, capital gains, inheritances, or property transfers.